tiptenbrink/thesis/finalpresentation.md

 Then a possible schedule would look like this.

-Now there are actually multiple mini-claims we could make based on this situation.
-Can anyone come up with a mini-claim?
+Now there are actually multiple subclaims we could make based on this situation.
+Can anyone come up with a subclaim?

 ~6

 Example: Well, suppose that we know that Alice's operation is scheduled at t=0, and Bob's operation is scheduled at t=1, and Carol's operation is scheduled somewhere between t=0 and t=2.
 Then this would be impossible, because no matter where we place Carol's operation in between t=0 and t=2, it would violate the constraint!

-So what exactly is this mini-claim claiming?
+So what exactly is this subclaim claiming?
 It claims that, given the particular possibility, the constraint is surely violated and hence that possiblity is ruled out!

 ? todo improve!!!!!

 A proof checker then needs to do two things:

-* Check that every mini-claim is true
+* Check that every subclaim is true
-* Check that all mini-claims being true imply the main claim
+* Check that all subclaims being true imply the main claim

-What I looked at in my thesis is only that first thing: checking all these individual mini-claims.
+What I looked at in my thesis is only that first thing: checking all these individual subclaims.

 Before we move on, let's clarify one more thing: the Constraint Programming (or CP) in my thesis title.
 As we saw in the example, we can describe problems using general *constraints*.
 In this case it was operations, but it could also be jobs in a factory.
 The Constraint Programming paradigm describes problems using these constraints and then uses constraint-specific reasoning to solve them.
 It's been particularly succesful in scheduling problems, including the health care scheduling problem we have been considering.